Friday, June 13, 2008

 See the eyelid windows below: no sharp eaves to leak.

 Look at the blue roof there.
 Watching.
-Eyelid windows are seen often in both traditional and modern houses - and in Romania (especially Sibiu, where roof eyes follow you everywhere) and many other countries.
+Eyelid windows are seen often in both traditional and modern houses - and in Romania (especially in Sibiu, to us - Sibiu windows - where roof eyes follow you everywhere) and many other countries.

 They are coming here.
 See also in the Hartford Courant 1/31/07 at the Money and Business section, D-1, by Robin Stansbury and photo in newspaper by Stephen Dunn: upscale homes with architectural features including these eyelid windows, as a way of opening up attic and eaves to living space with light.
 Nothing new.